tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/常见问题_intl_en.md

 In **Advanced Settings**, set **Physical Path** to the CFS mount target.
 ![](https://main.qcloudimg.com/raw/44777ef4949311c8db84f972b2885af9.png)

-### Mounting a CFS file system on Docker or Kubernetes sometimes succeed and sometimes fail.
-How can I resolve this issue?
+### Mounting a CFS file system on Docker or Kubernetes can succeed sometimes but fail at other times.
+How to solve this problem?

 This issue is caused by protocol compatibility.
 NFS v3 is recommended for mounting CFS with clients such as Docker and Kubernetes.
 Using NFS v4 may lead to issues with some clients.